OpenNaja/cobra-tools/README.md

 ### Developers

-If you are contributing to the project, in addition to installing `requirements.txt`:
+If you are contributing to the project:

-1. Install the dev requirements.
+1. Install the dev dependencies.
 From `cobra-tools` directory run:
     ```
-    pip install --upgrade pip && pip install -r requirements-dev.txt
+    pip install --upgrade pip && pip install .[gui,dev]
     ```
     <sup>**Note:** You may need to upgrade pip using `python.exe -m pip install --upgrade pip` instead.</sup>
 2. Then install the pre-commit hooks: